Ministry of Agriculture, Mechanisation and Water Resources Development

-The Ministry of Lands, Agriculture, Fisheries, Water and Rural Development, also known as the Ministry of Agriculture, is a government ministry responsible for agriculture in Zimbabwe, including the management of agricultural land use, but not land reform.
-Dr Anxious Masuka is the incumbent Minister of Lands, Agriculture and Rural Resettlement, having been appointed on 14 August 2020.
-Currently, the deputy ministers are Davis Marapira and Vangelis Haritatos.
+The Ministry of Agriculture, Mechanisation and Water Resources Development, also known as the Ministry of Agriculture, is a government ministry responsible for agriculture in Zimbabwe, including the management of agricultural land use, but not land reform.
+Dr Anxious Masuka is the incumbent Minister of Agriculture, Mechanisation and Water Resources Development, having been appointed on 14 August 2020 as Minister of Lands, Agriculture, Fisheries, Water and Rural Development.
+In April 2026, the Ministry was split into two ministries: that of Agriculture, Mechanisation and Water Resources Development, and the Ministry of Lands and Rural Development.
+Currently, the deputy minister is Davis Marapira.
 The ministry is located in Harare.